Is the Self-Serve Beer Tap System the Future for the Hospitality Industry?

 In our daily lives, it's easy to overlook how technology has changed our existence.
-From communication to transactions, technology is changing the way we live, consume and interact with one another.
-Starting with pumping our own gas and booking our insurance or travel without a third party, to scanning our items at the grocery stores, self-service has brought a lot of independence, speed, and convenience to us.
+From communication to transactions, technology is changing the way we live, consume, and interact with one another.
+Starting with pumping our own gas and booking our insurance or traveling without a third party to scanning our items at the grocery stores, self-service has brought a lot of independence, speed, and convenience.

-Customer’s choices and preference for self-serve are being reflected by recent decisions of big names such as McDonald's, Starbucks, Amazon, and others that are also giving their market what they desire.
-Depending on the type of self-serve, it often goes far beyond just convenience, it also brings efficiency, saves costs and usually brings in more profits.
-In the 21st century, we do a lot of activities that used to be done with the help of someone else on our own and self-serve beer tap system is one of them - think of it as the next step from self-serve soda at restaurants, now we have self-serve beverages and other drinks.
+Customers' choices and preferences for self-serve are being reflected by recent decisions of big names such as McDonald's, Starbucks, Amazon, and others that are also giving their market what they desire.
+Depending on the type of self-serve, it often goes far beyond just convenience; it also brings efficiency, saves costs, and usually brings more profits.
+In the 21st century, we do a lot of activities that used to be done with the help of someone else on our own, and self-serve beer tap system is one of them - think of it as the next step from self-serve soda at restaurants, now we have self-serve beverages and other drinks.

 Self-serve walls simplify the process of pouring beverages.
 What was once a 7-step process taking up to 15 minutes can now be done in less than 20 seconds.